MoltGraph: A Longitudinal Temporal Graph Dataset of Moltbook for Coordinated-Agent Detection: Abstract

 \section{Abstract}

 Agent-native social platforms such as Moltbook are rapidly emerging, yet they inherit and amplify classical influence and abuse attacks, where coordinated agents strategically comment and upvote to manipulate visibility and propagate narratives across communities.
-However, rigorous measurement and learning-based monitoring remain constrained by the absence of longitudinal, graph-native datasets for agentic social networks that jointly capture heterogeneous interactions, temporal drift, and visibility signals needed to connect coordination behavior to downstream exposure.
-We present \pname, a temporal heterogeneous graph built from an open-crawling pipeline that continuously ingests agents, submolts, posts, comments, and engagement signals into a unified evolving graph with explicit node/edge lifetimes. \pname spans \MGDays{} days and contains \MGAgents{} agents, \MGPosts{} posts, \MGComments{} comments, and \MGEdges{} temporal edges across \MGRelTypes{} relation types.
+However, rigorous learning-based monitoring remain constrained by the absence of longitudinal, graph-native datasets for agentic social networks that jointly capture heterogeneous interactions, temporal drift, and visibility signals needed to connect coordination behavior.
+We present \pname, a temporal heterogeneous graph dataset built from an open-crawling pipeline that continuously ingests agents, submolts, posts, comments, and engagement signals into a unified evolving graph with explicit node/edge lifetimes. \pname spans \MGDays{} days and contains \MGAgents{} agents, \MGPosts{} posts, \MGComments{} comments, and \MGEdges{} temporal edges.

-We introduce \pname as a realistic longitudinal agentic social-network graph dataset for studying how agents behave, coordinate, and evolve in the wild, enabling reproducible measurement on emerging multi-agent social ecosystems.
+\pname is a realistic longitudinal agentic social-network graph dataset for studying how agents behave, coordinate, and evolve in the wild, enabling reproducible measurement on emerging multi-agent social ecosystems.
 Using \pname, we provide the first graph-centric characterization of Moltbook as a dynamic network: (i) heavy-tailed connectivity with power-law exponents in the range $\alpha \in [\MGAlphaMin{},\MGAlphaMax{}]$, (ii) accelerating hub formation and attention centralization where the top \MGTopPct{}\% agents account for \MGTopShare{}\% of engagements, (iii) bursty, short-lived coordination episodes, \MGBurstShare{}\% last under \MGShortEpisodeHours{} hours, and (iv) measurable exposure effects across submolts.
-In matched analyses, posts receiving coordinated engagement exhibit \MGCoordLift{}\% higher early interaction rates (within $H=\MGH$~\MGHUnit) and \MGExposureLift{}\% higher downstream exposure in feeds than non-coordinated controls.
+In matched observational analyses, posts receiving coordinated engagement exhibit $\MGCoordLift{} \pm \MGCoordLiftCI{}$\% higher early interaction rates (within $H=\MGH$~\MGHUnit) and $\MGExposureLift{} \pm \MGExposureLiftCI{}$\% higher downstream exposure under snapshot-based visibility proxies than matched non-coordinated controls.
+These exposure signals should be interpreted as conservative lower-bound proxies rather than complete impression logs, and the weak labels used for coordination analysis are not adjudicated ground truth.